 I am a member of the American Counseling Association and the National Career Development Association and enjoy staying connected to the fields of both career and clinical counseling.
 I have been interviewed by CNN and Discovery Health, as well as featured in the Washington Post and Washington Post Express, NBC4 News, and The Hill.

-I work with recent college grads, mid-career professionals, career transitioners, parents returning to the workforce and parents planning to leave and then return to the workforce, and other workforce re-entry clients.
+I work with adolescents, pre-college, recent college grads, mid-career professionals, career transitioners, parents returning to the workforce and parents planning to leave and then return to the workforce, and other workforce re-entry clients.
 I have experience working with non-profit, higher education, for profit, professional associations, and government agencies in the Metro-Washington DC area, as well as across the country.
 Additional information: Outplacement (on-site and off-site outplacement counseling), workshops for individuals and organizations, Federal Contracts, Myers-Briggs Type Indicator® Certified company, Strong Interest Inventory.
-I provide phone, Skype and FaceTime sessions, as well as evening and weekend hours.
+I provide phone, Zoom, Skype and FaceTime sessions, as well as evening and weekend hours.